 Barbeque lunch provided

-Beginners Woodwork: 1-day Tui Feeder and a Starling Nesting Box
+Beginners Woodwork: 1-day Tray and Box with Lid

 The Shed Project was formed in 2014 with a vision to create an inclusive society, irrespective of abilities where all people are valued as contributing members of their community.
 The Project provides work experience, skills training, creative art, woodworking skills, kapa haka and percussion programs, fitness, social and recreational events.